Weakly Compressible SPH

 is defined by

-where $\rho_a$ and $\rho_b$ denote the densities of particles $a$ and $b$ respectively, $r_{ab} = r_a - r_b$ is the difference of the coordinates of particles $a$ and $b$ and $h$ is the smoothing length.
+where $\rho_a$ and $\rho_b$ denote the densities of particles $a$ and $b$ respectively, $r_{ab} = r_a - r_b$ is the difference of the coordinates of particles $a$ and $b$ and $h_a$ and $h_b$ are the smoothing lengths of particles $a$ and $b$ respectively.

 See DensityDiffusion